StackExchange/backstage-stackoverflow/plugins/stack-overflow-teams-backend/README.md

 # Stack Overflow Teams Backend Plugin

+Backend counterpart of the Stack Overflow for Teams Plugin.

 ## Areas of Responsibility

 The **Stack Overflow for Teams Backend plugin** is responsible for: